oasis-tcs/openc2-impl-https/open-impl-https.md

 OpenC2 Commands and Responses using HTTPS.

 > NOTE: This specification provides for both HTTP and HTTPS
 > message transfer.
-For convenience HTTPS is used as a general
+For convenience HTTPS is used as the general
 > term for the transfer protocol throughout this specification.
-> For non-secure operations "HTTPS" should be read as equivalent
+> For non-secure operations using the Testing coformance target
+> "HTTPS" should be read as equivalent to "HTTP".
-> to "HTTP".

 Each endpoint of an OpenC2-over-HTTPS interaction has both an OpenC2 role and an HTTP function.
-OpenC2 Consumers will be HTTP listeners so that they can accept connections and receive unsolicited Commands from OpenC2 Producers.
+OpenC2 Consumers will be HTTP listeners (i.e., servers) so that they can accept connections and receive unsolicited Commands from OpenC2 Producers.
 OpenC2 Producers act as HTTP clients and transmit Commands to Consumers.

 Figure 2 illustrates the Producer / Consumer interactions.
 A Producer that needs to send OpenC2 Commands initiates a TCP